kubesphere/community/developer-guide/development/code-review-guide.md

 * Tests are well-designed.
 * The developer used clear names for everything.
 * Comments are clear and useful, and mostly explain **why** instead of **what**.
-* Code is appropriately documented (generally in g3doc).
+* Code is appropriately documented.
 * The code conforms to our style guides.

 Make sure to review **every line** of code you’ve been asked to review, look at the **context**, make sure you’re **improving code health**, and compliment developers on **good things** that they do.